microsoft/live-share/docs/getting-started.md

 1. **Sign-in from within your IDE/editor**

-    See [signing into the Project Cascade from within your IDE/editor](#signing-into-project-cascade-from-within-your-ideeditor) if you have not already.
+    See [signing into the Visual Studio Real-Time Collaboration from within your IDE/editor](#signing-into-project-cascade-from-within-your-ideeditor) if you have not already.
 You do not need to be part of the private preview to join a collaboration session.

 2. **Manually enter the invite link**